cwaring/ucan.xyz/DOCUMENTATION.md

 # UCAN.xyz Documentation Processing System

-This documentation describes the automated system that processes UCAN specification documents from GitHub repositories and converts th## Configuration

-The processing system is configured through `src/config/content-processing.config.ts`:into a unified documentation website using Astro Starlight.
+This documentation describes the automated system that processes UCAN specification documents from GitHub repositories and converts them into a unified documentation website using Astro Starlight.

 ## Overview